 - Tuesday - Managers use the Tenzo Forecasting Module to review the auto-generated Tenzo forecast for the next week and update this based on their location insights e.g. unusual weather as can be seen below.

 - Wednesday - The Operations Lead receives an automated forecast sales email and reviews forecasts submitted with Managers.

 - Thursday - Forecasts agreed and locked in for all locations.
 Using Tenzo's recommended labour hours, Managers can also complete their labour rotas for the following week.

-- Friday - Ops Lead received an automated email with a confirmation of forecast sale and planned labour hours for each location for the following week.
+- Friday - Ops Lead receives an automated email with a confirmation of forecast of sales and planned labour hours for each location for the following week.

 Throughout the week we would also recommend setting up a daily run-rate email, so you can track your forecast and actual sales combined outlook for your current operating week.
 This will help you:

 - Motivate and empower your team to take action to achieve their weekly sales targets if it looks like they might miss it; and